 Known as one of the most diverse cities in America, it’s no surprise that Houston is a real-deal culinary melting pot.
 Our “Around the World in Houston” series highlights H-town’s vast array of cultures, and points you in the direction of where to find each culture’s most authentic eats—from Salvadoran pupusa and West African fufu to Persian tahdig and Singaporean chili crab.
 Pop around town and you can get a true taste of the globe.
 Local standouts include Indo-Pak spiced and fried chicken at Himalaya, South African bobotie and Portuguese-inspired espetada at Peli Peli, fragrant pho at Pho Binh, Peruvian ceviche and Argentinean churrasco at Andes Café, Polish golabki and hunter’s stew at Polonia, and dim sum at Fung’s Kitchen, to name a few.
 In November 2018, Houston Public Media debuted a food-centric half-hour special The Houston Cookbook featuring Houston chef David Cordúa, who explores the diverse, multi-ethnic flavors and dishes available to local foodies.

 Just southwest of Downtown, the Museum District is a beautiful section of Houston that plays home to an organization of 20 museums, galleries, cultural centers, and community organizations.
-Head to the pedestrian-friendly hood to find must-visit destinations, including the Houston Museum of Natural Science, The Museum of Fine Arts, Houston, the innovative Contemporary Arts Museum Houston, Asia Society Texas Center, Houston Museum of African American Culture, Holocaust Museum Houston and the Children’s Museum of Houston.
+Head to the pedestrian-friendly hood to find must-visit destinations, including the Houston Museum of Natural Science, The Museum of Fine Arts, Houston, the innovative Contemporary Arts Museum Houston, Asia Society Texas Center, Houston Museum of African American Culture, Holocaust Museum Houston and the Children’s Museum Houston.
 Be sure to look out for free admission days as well as museums that are always free.
+Click here to check out current temporary exhibitions at Houston’s major museums and exhibit venues.

 Nestled among Live Oaks in the heart of Downtown, the eco-friendly Discovery Green park has redefined the city’s urban landscape; and together with the revamped Avenida Houston, it has become a bonafide entertainment district.
 Escape the sun by strolling down the tree-shaded Brown Foundation Promenade, where you’ll also find seasonal art and annual winter light installations.
 On Jones Lawn, you’ll find a lineup of festivals, concerts and performances, and charity events.
 Discovery Green signature Kinder Lake covers over an acre of the park, offering activities like kayaking, stand up paddleboarding, remote-controlled sailboats, and ice-skating, depending on the season.
-And look out for other special events, including the ICE at Discovery Green outdoor skating park, Flea by Night pop-up flea markets, and community activities like yoga, workshops, movie screenings and more.
+And look out for other special events, including the seasonal Ice at Discovery Green outdoor ice-skating rink each winter, Flea by Night pop-up flea markets, and community activities like yoga, workshops, movie screenings, and more.
 Nearby, Avenida Houston offers a roster of bars and restaurants, events and concerts, and some pretty cool art, including Soaring in the Clouds, a 67-foot mobile of bird and cloud forms made of perforated stainless steel from artist Ed Wilson.

 One of Houston’s quirkiest and coolest shopping districts lies on the vibrant 19th Street in the Heights.
 Packed with antique shops and galleries, thrift stores and boutiques, and cafes and restaurants, strolling the streets is the perfect way to spend a nice day.
 Be sure to look out for special events, from White Linen Night on the first Saturday in August, monthly Third Thursdays Sip & Socials, and tent sales and holiday tours.